tachitachi/SimpleROHook/README.md

 As far as I'm aware, iRO's GM team tolerates gutterline display client edits, but keep in mind that client edits are generally at least a gray area.
 Use this tool at your own responsibility.

+### Usage

+* Run SimpleROHookCS.exe
+  * Only clients started *after* SimpleROHook will be affected.
+You'll get a logging console for previously started ones, but no actual functionality.
+* Right click the SimpleROHook icon in the system tray.
+* Uncheck *Window* > *NPC Logger* as it's useless.
+* Check *3D Map Grid* > *Show BBE* to show gutterlines.
+* The display is a little glitchy on uneven terrain.
+Adjusting *3D Map Grid* > *Ground Z Bias* can help.
+* *3D Map Grid* > *Alpha Level* controls the opacity of the gutterline overlay.
+* Feel free to close the console window that pops up when you run a client.

 ### Original README

     SimpleROHook